fbpx

 https://images.app.goo.gl/e947PnHW2Dy3A3f5A

-• Marker may be defined as “Mark of identification”.
+• A marker may be defined as a “Mark of identification”.

 • In Biology three major types of markers are used:

-• Morphological marker (also called “classical” or “visible” markers) which are phenotypic traits.
+• Morphological markers (also called “classical” or “visible” markers) which are phenotypic traits.

-• Biochemical markers, which are called isozymes- multiple forms of enzymes, including allelic variants of enzymes.
+• Biochemical markers- called isozymes-are multiple forms of enzymes, including allelic variants of enzymes.

 • A genetic marker is a gene or DNA sequence with a known location on a chromosome.